 The ancient Greeks were actually so convinced of the prophetic powers of Asclepius that they erected a whole temple that was dedicated to their god of medicine.
 The temple is known as the Sanctuary of Asclepius.
 It is located at Epidaurus, an ancient city that is part of a small valley in the Peloponnesus area.

 Located in the middle of nature, architects discovered the temple as part of a larger city.
-The city state, Epidaurus, houses several ancient monuments which are spread over two terraces.
-Due to its outstanding universal value, Epidaurus is now recognized as an UNESCO world heritage site.
+The city-state, Epidaurus, houses several ancient monuments which are spread over two terraces.
+Due to its outstanding universal value, Epidaurus is now recognized as a UNESCO world heritage site.

 The Sanctuary of Asclepius is even today very significant because of its association with the history of medicine.
 It is seen as the very monument that provides evidence for the transition between divine healing to the science of medicine.
 But, the temple for Asclepius should not be seen as the start of this transition.